centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/remote-server.md

 ---
 id: remote-server
-title: Install on a remote server
+title: Installing on a remote server
 ---

 ## Installation of Centreon MAP for a Centreon remote server